rblades/dhworkbook_master/docs/module-1/Exercises.md

 See how easy that was?
 Don't worry about submitting this.... yet.

-**NB** the next time you go to dillinger.io the last document you were working on will load up.
+**NB** The next time you go to dillinger.io the last document you were working on will load up.
 That's because dillinger stashes your work in the browser cache.
 If you clear your cache (from your browser's tools or settings) you'll lose it, which is why in step 7 I suggested exporting..

 (For a richer discussion of some more ways markdown and pandoc can make your research sustainable, see Tenen and Wythoff, [Sustainable Authorship in Plain Text Using Pandoc and Markdown](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown))